AahanPatelTT/TTQuery/HOW_IT_WORKS.md

    - Walks the `Data/` directory and normalizes documents into a unified JSONL format with rich metadata for citations.
    - Default engine is unstructured.io for high‑fidelity parsing.
 A lightweight basic engine exists for resilience.
    - **PPTX native tables**: Extracts real PowerPoint tables (via `python-pptx`) per slide and serializes as CSV with `metadata.content_format="csv"`, `slide_number`, and `table_index`.
+   - **Image extraction** ⭐ **NEW**: Extracts diagrams, charts, and technical illustrations from PDFs and PPTXs with rich metadata including OCR text, document context, and AI captions (optional).
    - **Caching**: Tracks file modification times and sizes.
 Only reparses changed files.

 2. Chunk (parsed.jsonl → chunked.jsonl) **[Cached]**